dboddie/Jungle-Journey/README.txt

 Hopeless, I scramble to my feet, reaching for any weapon still left to me.
 Struggling through the dense undergrowth, I search for signs of a track or trail.
 At first glance, paths that seemed to lead to safety turn out to be impassable, overgrown by tangled and twisted vines.
+I remember the words of an old teacher:

+ "Do not be tempted to use fire to make your way.
+  Many a traveller has strayed from the path, using fire to blaze a trail, only to reach a dead end.
+Trying to return, they find that the jungle has grown back.
+Those who are desperate enough will even seek out forgotten routes when the way home is in sight."

 Sensing my presence, obscene creatures emerge from the darkness, hungry for prey.
 Only through skill and luck am I able to dispatch them back